Information, Advice, and Techniques for the Safe Removal of Squirrels in Chicago Illinois

-Chicago Squirrel and Wildlife Control
+Chicago Squirrel Removal and Wildlife Control

-Most Recent Chicago Squirrel Emails: Hi.
+Chicago Squirrel Situation: Hi.
 My husband and I read your article online.
 I was wondering if you can refer someone that would be able to take care of my problem.
 I live in Oak Forest, IL.
 My problem is I have a family of squirrels in my attic.
 It wasn't so bad in the Spring.
 But now, as Winter is approaching, it seems like the squirrels are having a party every morning.
 The area that they are located is wider now.
 I can hear them gnawing or scratching at things.

 I found someone online from north Chicago.
 They looked at the attic, but was not able to put in traps because there were no evidence that the squirrels running around the attic level.
 He said the squirrels are somewhere between the attic and gutter.
 He suggested that I find someone to fix up the roof shingles, to replace the missing gutter covers and to install a one way tunnel.
 He said it was not necessary to remove the squirrels first.